gusreid/gus-reid/content/about.md

     <img src="/images/gus.jpg" alt="image" height="200px" width="200px" style="float: left; margin-right: 15px;">
 </div>

 Hi,

-I'm Gus and I'm passionate about movement; not only as a therapeutic tool, but as vehicle for inner transformation.

-I was born in the most unlikely of places - Oklahoma City, USA.
-At age seven I moved to the UK, where I picked up a healthy dose of British conditioning, which (sorry Okies), I'm (mostly) grateful for.
-I have spent a healthy chunk of my adult life traveling and experiencing different cultures.
-I have always thought of the world as my playground.
-I love travel as it represents freedom to me - the most exhilarating feeling I can imagine.
-A feeling I will continue to cultivate an expand in various ways as long as I live.
+I'm Gus:
+- Mover
+- Hermit
+- Leo
+- Manifesting Generator: 6/2
+- Big-picture thinker

+Mover is at the top of that list because of the profound impact it has had on my health, mind and spiritual development.

+After a radical decline in health, back in 2010, I walked away from a lifestyle of all-night parties, drugs, booze and general debauchery.
+And I started what would become a life-defining journey into movement and spirituality.

+After a life of escapism learning to feel again was a long and uncomfortable journey.
+But spurred on by a deep yearning for truth and alignment I have persevered; escapism instead to face the pain and discomfort, and learn whatever lessons I needed to in order to live an authentic and aligned life.

-I was never athletic growing up.
-In fact, up until the age of 34, I spent most of my life abusing my body with drink, drugs and party binges.
-I can see now that, with drugs, I was seeking freedom from acute pain.
-I was born with a musculoskeletal condition called *pectus excavatum*.
-Which is a whole-body condition that manifests most obviously as a concaved chest.
+I was born with a musculoskeletal condition called *pectus excavatum*; a whole-body condition that manifests most obviously as a concaved chest.
 Not only did this cause me a lot of social anxiety, but it made breathing difficult and movement painful.
-I was racked with injuries as a child, some of which I'm still rehabilitating.
+I was racked with injuries as a child, and shied away from sports and physical activity.

+Quitting my avoidance strategies was tough, and I went through many years of being highly reactive and sensitive.
+This has taught me that pain effects our moods and moods effect our experience of pain - if not outright *creates* it.

+My intuition told me that, despite having an instrument that was chronically out of tune, I could still find inner and outer alignment and harmony.
+That journey continues, with a 1% improvement with each day I practice.

+My journey with pain and misalignment; and the gradual improvement I've seen over the last years has taught me a deep and profound respect for the human body.
+And it is my position that fully inhabiting every molecule of our body's - *on a feeling-sense level* - is the foundation of a truly embodied spiritual life.

+I'm passionate about movement; not only as a therapeutic tool, but as vehicle for inner transformation.
+And I'm on a mission to share the revelatory potential of movement to awaken the wisdom of the body.

 ![alt text](/images/gusbridge.jpg)

-At age 34 I my life turned upside down.
-Rapidly declining health and the ending of a relationship drove me to want to figure out what the hell was going on around here!
-I was deeply unwell and disconnected from my body.
-I became obsessed with transformational and healing modalities; traveling the world, studying yoga, taiji, chi gong, calisthenics, mobility, strength training, holistic health, meditation, contemplation, herbal medicine, Ayurveda, breathing techniques, cosmologies and shamanic practices.
+I like to think of myself as a *specialised-generalist*: 14+ years of study, practice and contemplation into many of the healing arts; traveling the world - working with masters from yoga, taiji, chi gong, calisthenics, mobility, strength training, movement culture, dance, holistic health, meditation, contemplation, herbal medicine, Ayurveda, breathing techniques, cosmologies and shamanic practices - has equipped me with a broad and multi-disciplined, practical worldview.

-In the beginning I just wanted to heal so I could get back to the party.
-But eventually I began to accept my new life and allowed this obsession to completely envelop me.
-I wanted to free myself of all the dogmas of these modalities.
-To find true and lasting freedom in my body and mind.

-Cutting myself off from most of life's distractions, I took myself away to the Shropshire hills to dive deep into my own experiment.
-For months at a time, over many years, I would do nothing but study, contemplate, move, and explore my body and mind.
-This led to many breakthroughs into the nature of self, mind, body and the human condition.
-What I discovered is that my body's shape is largely, of not entirely, due to my inner disposition towards self and life.
-In my case one of living in a state of anxiety, self-loathing and denial.
-And that changing my disposition changed my experience... fast.
-I began to see that of all the practices I had explored it's not the modality that determines success, but our inner-orientation toward that modality.
-With the correct inner-orientation, almost any practice can powerfully serve our transformation and expansion.
-Without it, at  best, they offer little more than temporary, superficial relief.

-Through a combination of focus, intention, openness, serendipity and powerful teachers I have discovered a set of principles that, if cultivated, can move the body toward its natural state of wellbeing and alignment.

-It's my mission and joy to share what I've learned; to help people move more and in ways that are nourishing to the body and empowering to the individual.
+Movement is about more than just getting fit, longevity or preventing illness.
+It has the potential to be the vehicle through which we awaken the uncognised aspects of our mind; revealing and reversing repressed emotions and dispositions towards self, life and others.

 <!-- ![alt text](/images/58.png) -->